By Wilson W. Grant, M.D.

 Dr. Krista Vizuete joined Southwest Children’s Center in 2015.
 She grew up in Lubbock, Tx and earned her undergraduate degree in Biology from The University of Texas at Austin in 2008.
 She received her medical degree from the UT Health Science Center at San Antonio in 2012.
 During her time at the UTHSCSA, she served as a Mentor in Medicine Leader and spent time volunteering at the SAMM Shelter and Alpha Home.
 She then went on to complete her pediatric residency at the UTHSCSA Department of Pediatrics.
 During her residency in San Antonio, Dr. Vizuete was awarded the ‘Best First Year Resident’ by the faculty and co-residents and remained an active participant in her program throughout her training.

 Dr. Vizuete and her husband, John Vizuete, MD, have made San Antonio their home.
 Together, they enjoy traveling, food and wine, exercising, tennis and staying involved with their church community.
-Most of their free time now though, is spent with their first son, Jack.
+Most of their free time now though is spent with their son Jack and daughter Austen.

 Dr. Megan Hogue is a board certified pediatrician associated with Southwest Children’s Center since 2015.
 After graduating from Emory University in 2004 with a Bachelor of Science in Biological Anthropology and Human Biology, she went on to attend the University of Texas Health Science Center in San Antonio and received her Doctor of Medicine in 2009.
 Dr. Hogue then completed her residency at Children’s Medical Center in Dallas, Texas.
 Immediately following residency, she joined a private practice in Dallas where she practiced for several years prior to returning to San Antonio.